aimer63/fire/docs/parallel_execution.md

-# Parallel Execution in FIREstarter
+# Parallel Execution in Firestarter

 ## Overview